Marshmallow-963/Neuronix/README.md

-# 🧠 Neurolab
+# 🧠 Neuronix

-**Neurolab** is software developed for educational purposes, focused on simulating computational neuroscience concepts.
+**Neuronix** is software developed for educational purposes, focused on simulating computational neuroscience concepts.

 ---